Constitution of the United Kingdom: Theory and reform

 The Labour government under prime minister Tony Blair instituted constitutional reforms in the late 1990s and early-to-mid 2000s.
 The effective incorporation of the European Convention on Human Rights into British law through the Human Rights Act 1998 has granted citizens specific positive rights and given the judiciary some power to enforce them.
-The courts can advise Parliament of primary legislation that conflicts with the Act by means of "Declarations of Incompatibility" – however, Parliament is not bound to amend the law nor can the judiciary void any statute – and it can refuse to enforce, or "strike down", any incompatible secondary legislation.
-Any actions of government authorities that violate Convention rights are illegal except if mandated by an Act of Parliament.
+The courts can advise Parliament of primary legislation that conflicts with the Act by means of "declarations of incompatibility" – however, Parliament is not bound to amend the law nor can the judiciary void any statute – and it can refuse to enforce, or quash, any incompatible secondary legislation, as well as any incompatible primary legislation passed by the devolved legislatures, to the extent of the incompatibility.
+Any actions of government authorities that violate Convention rights are illegal (and can be quashed) except if mandated by an Act of Parliament.

 Changes also include the Constitutional Reform Act 2005 which alters the structure of the House of Lords to separate its judicial and legislative functions.
 For example, the legislative, judicial and executive functions of the Lord Chancellor are now shared between the Lord Chancellor (executive), Lord Chief Justice (judicial) and the newly created post of Lord Speaker (legislative).
-The role of Law Lord (a member of the judiciary in the House of Lords) was abolished by transferring them to the new Supreme Court of the United Kingdom in October 2009.
+The role of Law Lord (a member of the judiciary in the House of Lords) was abolished by transferring them to the new Supreme Court of the United Kingdom in October 2009; although the judges of the new court retained their peerages, they are disqualified from sitting in either House as long as they hold office as such.

 Gordon Brown launched a "Governance of Britain" process when he took over as PM in 2007.
 This was an ongoing process of constitutional reform with the Ministry of Justice as lead ministry.
 The Constitutional Reform and Governance Act 2010 is a piece of constitutional legislation.
 It enshrines in statute the impartiality and integrity of the British Civil Service and the principle of open and fair recruitment.
 It enshrines in law the Ponsonby Rule which requires that treaties are laid before Parliament before they can be ratified.